 Marshall aid may have sped up European recovery by a few years, but by no means was it a major factor in the convergence of European nations.
 Eastern Europe grew more slowly than West not because it didn’t receive aid, but because it was forced to adopt communist economic and social policy.

-The uncomfortable question we have to ask ourselves is how much genetic inheritance affects groups of people.
+The uncomfortable question we have to ask ourselves is how much our heritage affects groups of people.
 Human beings are defined both by their genetic inheritance and by their culture.
 We have both ‘hardware’ so to speak (genetically-determined), and software (culture, customs, habits, and norms).
 Human hardware is difficult to change, software is not.
 Both have a massive impact on the development of a people and their nation.
 The pure equality viewpoint claim humans are all software, which just isn’t credible.

 Conversely, a nation can be held back by an overzealous application of socialism.
 Eastern Europe until 1989 and Mao’s China are prime examples of this.
 Arguably this was also the case for the post-war United Kingdom, where Labour governments passed ambitious socialist programmes seeking to solve longstanding inequalities between the economic classes.
 This seems to have inadvertently caused Britain’s economic underperformance when compared to the Continent (though attempting to maintain Great Power status almost certainly contributed too).
 By 1980 it was about 20% poorer than France.